Connect with others who understand.

 Does Jojoba Oil Help the Skin?

-Does Jojoba Oil Help the Scalp?
+Is Jojoba Oil Good for the Scalp?

-“Since switching to jojoba, I have found some much-needed relief to my scalp!” shared one member.
+“Since switching to jojoba, I have found some much-needed relief for my scalp!” shared one member.
 “I have long hair and do a slicked-back style in order to have it on my scalp for 24 hours.
 It’s not a miracle, but it does relieve the itching and dryness!”

 Another said, “I have psoriasis in my hair.
 I have been using jojoba carrier oil with antioxidant vitamin E.”